-Q. Does SWAN include pattern optimisation algorithms?
+Q. Does SWAN include pattern optimization algorithms?
 If yes, which ones?

-Q. Can the slot excitations be entered (manually or by a file) for an array synthesis?
+Q. Can I use custom slot excitations for an array synthesis?

 Yes.
-You can provide your pre-calculated excitations (aplitude and phase) and SWAN™ will automatically sythesize the array geometry producing those excitations on the aperture.
+You can provide your pre-calculated excitations (amplitude and phase) and SWAN™ will automatically synthesise the array geometry producing those excitations on the aperture.

-Q. Are edge or any diffraction effects included in the software?
+Q. Are edge diffraction effects included in the software?

 Yes.
 Edge diffraction effects on matching are included.

 Q. Is there any sensitivity tool included in the code?
-Is it possible to evaluate the effects of manufacturing errors on the pattern and on the matching?
+Is it possible to evaluate the effects of manufacturing errors on radiation pattern and input matching?

 Yes.
-Montecarlo analysis is implemented in the software, which allows you to evaluate the separate or combined effects of manufacturing tolerance (random errors) and systematic errors on virtually any dimension of the antenna, and statistic results are provided.
-Analysis is performed at single frequency.
+Monte Carlo analysis is implemented in the software, which allows you to evaluate the separate or combined effects of manufacturing tolerance (random errors) and systematic errors on virtually any dimension of the antenna, and statistic results are provided.
+Analysis is performed at a single frequency.